 Where it becomes malpractice is when it is, as defined by the US Food and Drug Administration, a medication error “as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the healthcare professional, patient, or consumer.”
 This is a broad description, and having a pharmaceutical malpractice attorney on your side to determine the cause of the injury and if someone is at fault, is key to understanding whether you have a case.

 - Administering the incorrect medication or wrong dosage;

 - Healthcare professionals didn’t read the patient’s medical file or history to determine if a harmful interaction could take place;

 - Filling a prescription with the wrong medication or wrong dosage;

 - Improper amount of anesthesia;

-- Defect in the prescription drug, including manufacturing error or marketing defect.
+- Defects in the prescription drug, including manufacturing errors or marking defects.